In which phase of mitosis do the chromosomes line up in the middl... | Channels for Pearson+

 In prophase, the chromosomes condense and become visible.
 The nuclear envelope begins to break down, and the mitotic spindle starts to form.

 During metaphase, the chromosomes align at the metaphase plate, which is the equatorial plane of the cell.
-This alignment ensures that each daughter cell will receive one copy of each chromosome.
+This alignment ensures that each daughter cell will receive an identical set of chromosomes.

 In anaphase, the sister chromatids are pulled apart by the spindle fibers towards opposite poles of the cell.

-Finally, in telophase, the chromosomes arrive at the poles, and the nuclear envelope re-forms around each set of chromosomes, completing the process of mitosis.
+Finally, in telophase, the chromosomes reach the poles, the nuclear envelope re-forms around each set of chromosomes, and the cell begins to divide into two separate cells.

 Watch next